ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 ~~~~~~~~~~~~~~~~~

 The UAV event updates csv file contains all movements of the UAVs throughout the entire simulation.
-These updates are listed in chronological order so if a particular drones movements would like to
+These updates are listed in chronological order so if a particular uavs movements would like to
 be analysed it is recommended that a filter function is used to filter out the desired data.
 Each movement update of the UAV contains the following information: